 The project was led by Headlight AI, an AI software developer, working with Network Rail; Thales who led on the design of the situational awareness activity; and Callen-Lenz experts in commercial drone operations.
 There were three academic partners: University of Manchester led the activity in system integration and demonstration, Bristol University were responsible for designing the drone required to enter the mine tunnel as well as the advanced control, power management and drone retrieval mechanism, while Royal Holloway University of London led the activity on drone planning, navigation and exploration, including multiple drone operations.
 By the end of the project, the partners aimed to have produced a design specification and a prototype version of the technology, and a methodology for safe deployment and operation of the technology through boreholes.
-They also wanted to have developed a plan for future development and exploitation of the technology.
+They also wanted to have demonstrated the prototype in a safe mine; and have developed a plan for future development and exploitation of the technology.